nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 ![calcoli-gru08](/images/calcoli-gru08.jpeg){:.align-center width="450px"}

 To verify the choice of rope used to lift the load, the maximum stresses acting on it are sought.

-(*The calculations performed are omitted here for brevity*)

 The same rope chosen for trolley movement is choosen.